fahimudin15/note_evaluation/README.md

 # Note Evaluation

 Welcome to the NoteEval Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set-up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
+This template is designed to help you set up a multi-agent AI system easily, leveraging the powerful and flexible framework provided by crewAI.
 Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.

 ## Installation